 Adverse Market Fee – A Surprising GSE Directive

-Since that time, a consortium including public interest groups, housing organizations and financial services industries responded to this surprise directive.
-As a result, this directive has been delayed until December 1, 2020.
-Additionally, the directive was modified and will exempt refinance loans with loan balances below $125,000.
+Since that time, a consortium including public interest groups, housing organizations, and financial services industries responded to this surprise directive.
+As a result, the agencies have delayed this directive until December 1, 2020.
+Additionally, the GSEs will modify the directive to exempt refinance loans with loan balances below $125,000.

 Adverse Market Fee Frequently Asked Questions

-The government sponsored entities are financial services corporations created by the United States Congress.
+The United States Congress created financial services corporations known as Government Sponsored Enterprises (GSE).
 Essentially, these entities such as Fannie Mae and Freddie Mac work as financial intermediaries to assist lenders and borrowers in housing and agriculture.

-Don’t GSE’s require a bill or approval by Congress in order to implement these types of decisions?
+Don’t GSEs require a bill or approval by Congress?

 The short answer is the intention of the Adverse Market Fee is intended to cover projected COVID-19 losses of at least $6 billion at the Enterprises.
 Please see the FHFA press release for more details.